Kansas City Chiefs

 Start Betting on the Kansas City Chiefs Now

-For local gamblers, that optimism also extends to the state’s chances of passing some form of sports betting legislation in 2019.
+For local gamblers, that optimism also extends to the state’s chances of passing some form of sports betting legislation soon.

 To keep an eye on that story as it unfolds, go to our up-to-date guide to legal sports betting in Kansas.